coreinteraction-spring2016-a2/lab/week-1-notes.md

 ## Technologies

-We'll be primarily using three technologies this semester, HTML, CSS, and Javascript.
+We'll be primarily using three technologies this semester: HTML, CSS, and Javascript.

 HTML | CSS | Javascript